Skip to main content

 Abstract

-In this paper we present a comprehensive framework developed by the Northwest River Forecast Center (NWRFC) for calibration of arbitrary hydrologic basins.
-The framework includes hydrology, snow, routing, channel loss, and consumptive use models.
-Data inputs include a wide range of open access datasets for land use, land cover, and meteorology.
-The framework can handle basins with diverse hydrologic conditions, including permanently glaciated regions.
-We also develop a flexible automatic calibration system which can handle numerous unobservable model parameters in a computationally efficient manner such that calibrations can be run on a modern laptop in under 10 minutes.
-The framework presents a new standard for the quality of calibrations that are possible with lumped conceptual hydrologic models with careful data curation and an objective calibration framework combined with expert local knowledge (human in the loop).
-In addition we have made wrapper packages available for the entire suite of NSWRFS models including SAC-SMA, SNOW17, and Lagk.
-We hope these modern interfaces will increase the accessibility of these models and facilitate future research.
+We present a comprehensive framework developed by the Northwest River Forecast Center for calibrating hydrologically diverse basins.
+The framework includes models for snow, soil moisture, routing, channel loss, and consumptive use.
+Data inputs include a wide range of open-access datasets for meteorology, land use, topography, and land cover.
+The framework uses conceptual hydrologic models to handle basins with various hydrologic regimes including rain-driven and snowmelt-dominated basins.
+We also develop a flexible automatic calibration system that can handle numerous unobservable model parameters in a computationally efficient manner.
+A single-basin automatic calibration run can typically be completed on a modern laptop in under 10 minutes.
+We found that model performance metrics for this new approach match the quality of the NWRFC's previous labor-intensive manual calibrations.
+The model performance also rivals that of a state-of-the-art deep learning model at a fraction of the computational cost.
+This framework presents a new standard for the quality of calibrations possible with lumped conceptual hydrologic models, combining careful data curation, an objective calibration framework, and expert local knowledge.
+In addition, we have made software packages available for the entire suite of National Weather Service River Forecast System models, including SAC-SMA, SNOW-17, and Lag-K. These modern interfaces are intended to increase accessibility and facilitate future research.

 DOI